webpack/webpack.js.org/src/content/api/module-methods.md

 )
 ```

 Specify a whole group of dependencies using a path to the `directory`, an option to `includeSubdirs`, a `filter` for more fine grained control of the modules included, and a `mode` to define the way how loading will work.
-Underlying modules can then be quickly resolved later on:
+Underlying modules can then be resolved later on:

 ```javascript
 var context = require.context('components', true, /\.html$/);